open-atmos/PyMPDATA/paper/paper.md

 # Usage examples

-Simulations included in the ``PyMPDATA-examples`` package are listed below, labelled with the paper reference on which the example setup is based on.
+Simulations included in the ``PyMPDATA-examples`` package are listed below, labelled with the paper reference on which the example setup is based.
-Each example is annotated with the dimensionality, number of equations constituting the system and an outline of setup.
+Each example is annotated with the dimensionality, number of equations constituting the system, and an outline of setup.

    - 1D:
       - @Smolarkiewicz_2006: single-equation advection-only homogeneous problem with different algorithm options depicted with constant velocity field